 In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone Ind AS financial statements give the informationrequired by the Act in the manner so required and give a true and fair view in conformitywith the accounting principles generally accepted in India of the state of affairs of theCompany as at March 31 2018 and its loss for the year ended on that date.

 1. As required by Section 143(3) of the Act we report that:

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this report are in agreement with the books of account and with the returnsreceived from the branches not visited by us.
+(c) The Balance Sheet and the Statement of Profit and Loss dealt with by this Reportare in agreement with the books of account maintained for the purpose of preparation ofthese financial statements.

-g) With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in ouropinion and to the best of our information and according to the explanations given to us:
+g) With respect to the other matters to be included in the Independent Auditors' Reportin accordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in ouropinion and to the best of our information and according to the explanations given to us::

 | ||For T. Raghavendra & Associates |